jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Candidate
-Reubin O’D. Askew School of Public Administration & Policy
+Candidate </br> Askew School of Public Administration and Policy

 # Organizations/Affiliations to show in About widget
 organizations: